-\textbf{RQ 1: Are there differences in the distribution of data types between the domains?} In order to answer the research question, we analyze the class distributions of the datasets.
-Figure~\ref{fig:Diagram} shows the ten most frequent data types from the web and scientific calculation set.
+\textbf{RQ 1: Are there differences in the distribution of data types between the domains?} In the first research question, we analyze the class distribution of the datasets and check if there are differences between the domains.
+Differences in the distribution indicate a dataset shift that can affect the accuracy of the type inference system (see Section \ref{subsec:dataset_shift}).

+In order to answer the research question, we explore the ten most frequent data types from the web and scientific calculation set in Figure~\ref{fig:Diagram}.
 The three most common data types are built-in data types and are equal for both subsets.
-As expected, it is noticeable that data types needed for calculations such as \textit{bool}, \textit{int}, \textit{float} and \textit{numpy.ndarray} occur much more frequently in the scientific calculation subset.
-In the web subset, on the other hand, the data types \textit{string}, \textit{Optional[str]} and \textit{dict} are used more often.
+As expected, it is noticeable that the data types needed for calculations, such as \textit{bool}, \textit{int}, \textit{float}, and \textit{numpy.ndarray}, occur much more frequently in the scientific calculation subset.
+In the web subset, on the other hand, the data types \textit{string}, \textit{Optional[str]}, and \textit{dict} are used more often.

 We can see the different usage of the data types as well when we compare the list of visible type hints containing the 1,024 most frequent data types from the different domains (see Section \ref{subsec:type4py}).
 For example, ManyTypes4Py and the scientific calculation domain share only 502 out of 1,024 data types.